bahrus/xtal-state/README.md

 Note the optional attribute "guid."
 This needs to be unique across all non shared "stores".
 You can guarantee uniqueness by using an actual guid, for a massive application.
 But for smaller applications, it can be more convenient and intuitive to use meaningful store names like "CompUSA"

-The value of url can be hardcoded, as shown above, or set programmatically.
+The value of url can be hard-coded, as shown above, or set programmatically.
 A third option is to allow reformatting of the url based on a regular expression, using the ES2018 replace and named capture groups:

 ```html
 <!--Petalia Notation -->